RETURN TO PRACTICE

 Readmission

-You might be able to re-register with the NMC without doing a course or a test.
-You’ll need:
+You may be able to register with the NMC without completing a course or test if 5 years has not elapsed since your last revalidation.

 Return to Practice Course through an Approved Education Institution (AEI)